vime-js/vime/README.md

 Each can weigh as much as ~10 kB.
 Thus, after adding only 3 providers such as YouTube, Dailymotion and Vimeo you'll incur an additional 25 - 30 kB overhead.

 * **Poor documentation**.
-This is mostly directed at Videojs, there documentation feels clunky and difficult to navigate and understand.
+This is mostly directed at Videojs, their documentation feels clunky and difficult to navigate and understand.

 * Lack of **testing**.
 Videojs has a good set of unit tests but no e2e tests, and Plyr has no tests at all.